NSO-developer/nso-gitbook/development/concepts/api-overview/python-api-overview.md

 ### Empty Leaf <a href="#d5e4591" id="d5e4591"></a>

-An empty leaf is created using the `create` method:
+An empty leaf is created using the `create` method.
+If the type empty leaf is part of a union, the leaf must be set to the `C_EMPTY` value instead.

 ```
 pc = root.container.empty_leaf.create()
 ```

-Existence is checked with the `exists` or `bool` functions:
+If the type empty leaf is part of a union, then you read the leaf to see if `empty` is the current value.
+Otherwise, existence is checked with the `exists` or `bool` functions:

 ```
 root.container.empty_leaf.exists() # Returns True or False